 Duquesne is a somewhat small city located in the state of Pennsylvania.
 With a population of 5,535 people and three constituent neighborhoods, Duquesne is the 258th largest community in Pennsylvania.
-Duquesne has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Duquesne was built prior to World War II, making it one of the older and more historic cities in the country.

-Duquesne is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Duquesne isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Duquesne are a mix of both white- and blue-collar jobs.
 Overall, Duquesne is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Duquesne who work in office and administrative support (20.37%), sales jobs (12.96%), and personal care services (9.11%).

 For a small city, Duquesne has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Duquesne exists, and local transit is helping to meet that need.